Logo by polterbyte

 Wow--it's not often that something I wrote 15 years ago comes back to life! :-)

-Lol Smiley I take it what you said back then didn't produce what we're looking for (a Mandelbulb with bulbs on all axis) ?
+Lol smiley I take it what you said back then didn't produce what we're looking for (a Mandelbulb with bulbs on all axis) ?

 Hey glbn, that looks pretty cool!
 Obviously, it's not quite what we're after, but it looks quite nice regardless and although the chance is small, there are certainly areas which could hold more and more detail as you zoom in.